swapnilsoni-bit/Dashboard-wtih-integrated-Syncfusion-UI/README.md

-Dashboard with integrated Syncfusion UI
+Shopster:-Dashboard wtih integrated Syncfusion UI

 This project is a Dashboard Website created by Swapnil Soni,providing a dynamic and interactive platform for data visualization and user management.
 The dashboard is built using modern technologies, including React.js, Tailwind CSS, and Syncfusion UI Components, and is designed to deliver a responsive and user-friendly experience.
 With features like real-time data updates, visually engaging charts, and customizable user-specific pages, this project aims to simplify data analysis and enhance user interaction.